emaadparacha/qrusthy/README.md

 3. Run `cargo build` to build the Rust QHYCCD SDK.
 4. Enter `examples/single_frame_mode` and use `cargo run` to run code in the `main.rs` file that captures a single frame image using the camera.

-🚧 Work is still in progress... 🚧
+🚧 Some work is still in progress... 🚧